GSA/search.digitalgov.gov/_posts/2013-04-20-open-source.md

 We recently released the code for our [Jobs](https://github.com/GSA-OCSIT/jobs_api) and [Recalls](https://github.com/GSA-OCSIT/recalls_api) API servers.
 They're our first foray into coding in the open.
 The source code for these API servers is in [our GitHub repo](https://github.com/GSA-OCSIT) and is available for anyone to see and contribute to.

-The data products for this code are also open and available for anyone to consume on our [USASearch.HowTo.gov/Developer](/developer/index.html) hub.
+The data products for this code are also open and available for anyone to consume on our [Developer hub](/developer/index.html).

 These two servers and their underlying data now operate outside of our core search codebase.